 Preliminary conceptual rendering of a reconstructed Bryn Mawr station

-Phase One would also rebuild of all tracks, support structures, bridges, and viaducts on the mile-plus stretch between these stations, significantly improving train speed and reliability.
+Phase One would also rebuild of all tracks, support structures, bridges, and viaducts along the 1.3 miles between these stations, significantly improving train speed and reliability.

 Future phases of RPM would bring the same level of infrastructure and station improvements to the Red and Purple lines north of Belmont to Linden station in Wilmette.
 These improvements are contingent upon funding availability.
 CTA will continue to update the public as future phases are planned.